JialeHu/BallTracking/README.md

 - Inputs: video directory (String) show video frame on/off (Bool)
 - Return: nx2 position np array containing coordinates of ball in each frame (x in first column, y in second column), -1 denotes ball not found in frame.
+## getHSV.py
+get mean, max, min of HSV values of a image